At a Glance: Best 1-4x Scopes

 Barska 1-4×28 IR Hunting Scope

 Barska is a US company founded in 1994.
 It manufactures high-quality optics while keeping the price low.
-It also offers a lifetime warranty.
+It also offers a lifetime warranty so you can keep using your optic until you’re ready to upgrade.
 The Barska 1-4x scope is a sturdy, durable, 10-inch long, 16oz budget optic milled from aluminum.
 It has a robust design with a 30mm tube.
 You can bang it around and even take it through a thunderstorm as it is shockproof, waterproof, and fog proof.
 You will appreciate its versatility since it has variable zoom and allows you to shoot medium range as well as short distance.
 Set it at 1x and it will feel like having a red dot when looking down the tube because you can keep both eyes open when shooting.

 The picture is crisp and clear.
 The eye relief is comfortable.
 The turrets are adjustable with audible clicks and with a return to zero.
 When you finish the adjustments on the turrets you can lock them down to prevent knocking them out of place.